ruuda/blog/posts/neither-necessary-nor-sufficient.md

 You still need to `close()` your `OutputStream` in Java.
 You still need to `Release()`, `Close()` or `Dispose()` of your `Semaphore` in C#.
-Even this Haskell example straight from [Real World Haskell][real-world-haskell] is nothing more than fancy syntax for C's file handles:
+Even this Haskell example straight from [Real World Haskell][real-world-haskell] is nothing more than fancy syntax for C’s file handles:

 ```haskell
 main = do